peterkia/eurekaclinical-user-webapp/README.md

 ### WAR installation
 1) Stop Tomcat
 2) Remove any old copies of the unpacked war from Tomcat's webapps directory
-3) Copy the warfile into the tomcat webapps directory, renaming it to remove the version
+3) Copy the warfile into the Tomcat webapps directory, renaming it to remove the version.
+For example, rename `eurekaclinical-user-webapp-1.0.war` to `eurekaclinical-user-webapp.war`.
 4) Start tomcat

 ## Maven dependency